faraway1nspace/Flexible-R-SliceSampler/README.md

 We will now re-write the above JAGS ZIPpoisson model using pure **R-functions** to run the `slice.sample` function.
 It is easy.

-In particular, for each variable (`lambda` and `psi`), we must write a log-posterior function that ingests the data, the prior parameters, and computes the log-likelihood at `x` and the log-prior-density at `x`.
+In particular, for each variable to sample (e.g. `lambda` and `psi`), we must write a log-posterior function that ingests the data, the prior parameters, and computes the log-likelihood at `lambda=x` and the log-prior-density at `lambda=x`.
 Importantly, the posteriors can be **unnormalized**, so we merely have to return the log-likelihood and log-prior-density at `x`.

 Here are the log-posterior functions for `lambda` and `psi`, which correspond to the above JAGS/BUGS model.
 Notice that we make use of native R density functions like `dnorm`, `dpois`, etc.: